-In this guide, we will learn how to build mobile app with Medusa.js.
+In this guide, we will learn how to build a mobile app with Medusa JS.

 Introduction

-Your application communicates with Medusa through APIs.
-This approach keeps the backend and frontend separate, making development and maintenance easier.
+Your application communicates with Medusa through APIs, keeping the frontend and backend separate for easier development and maintenance.

 How Does It Work?

-The Medusa backend runs on Node.js with PostgreSQL.
+The Medusa backend runs on Node.js and uses PostgreSQL for data storage.

 Why Use Medusa for Mobile Apps?